 In February 2001 Align Technology was named in a class action lawsuit filed on behalf of all licensed dentists (excluding orthodontists) in the U.S. The complaint alleged that Align Technology's policy of selling the Invisalign System exclusively to orthodontists violated the U.S. antitrust laws.
-Without admitting any wrongdoing and pending approval from the court and the completion of definitive documentation, the company reached an agreement in principle with the plaintiffs to settle the lawsuit.
-The remaining total legal and other settlement costs that Align has agreed to pay are approximately \$400,000.
+Without admitting any wrongdoing, the company entered into a Stipulation and Agreement of Settlement with the plaintiffs to settle the lawsuit.
+The total legal and other settlement costs that Align has agreed to pay are approximately \$400,000.
 Pursuant to the settlement, Align will undertake to train and certify 5,000 general practice dentists each year over the next four years.
+The settlement is subject to the approval of the court.